This story has been updated. It was originally published on May 15, 2017.

 Even if you don’t use the Apple Health app, it’s worth filling out the Medical ID section.
 That’s because the details you enter here, such as your allergies and contact information for your next of kin, will appear on the lock screen when someone taps the dialer’s Emergency link.
 In other words, anyone who picks up your device can access this information.
 So, if you lose your phone, a helpful bystander can tap through to find a way to return it.

-To find your Medical ID, enter the Settings app, tap Medical ID, and hit Edit.
+To find your Medical ID, enter the Settings app, find Health, tap Medical ID, and hit Edit.
 Then plug in whatever information you’d like.
 If you want to make sure people can it, toggle the Show When Locked switch to “on.”

 Another, better-known way to locate a lost device is the Find My iPhone feature, which lets you track your phone on a map.
 Activate the ability in the Settings app by tapping your name and selecting Find My.